-Launched in 2021, the International Alliance for Pediatric Stroke (IAPS) Support Network, is an opportunity to connect with others one-on-one who have experience navigating the journey after pediatric stroke.
+The International Alliance for Pediatric Stroke (IAPS) Support Network, is an opportunity to connect with others oneon-one who have experience navigating the journey after pediatric stroke.
 The Support Specialists include parents of children of all ages, and young adults who experienced a stroke as a baby or child.
-We will connect you as closely as we can by type of stroke, location, age of child, medical conditions, or specific issues or concerns you may have.
-Our network also has the ability to provide connections with medical professionals in your general area.
-We are here to make sure you don't walk this path alone.
-For more information visit our IAPS Support Network page at: iapediatricstroke.org/iaps-support-network/
+To connect go to the IAPS Support Network page at iapediatricstroke.org/iaps-support-network/